pavoltravnik/maxims-of-law/maxims-of-law.md

 Omnis innovatio plus novitate perturbat quam utilitate prodest.
 Every innovation disturbs more by its novelty than it benefits by its utility.

 Omnis interpretatio si fieri potest ita fienda est in instrumentis, ut omnes contrarietates amoveantur.
-The interpretation of insturments is to be made, if they will admit of it, so that all contradictions may be removed.
+The interpretation of instruments is to be made, if they will admit of it, so that all contradictions may be removed.
 Jenk.
 Cent.
 96.

 Omnis interpretatio vel declarat, vel extendit, vel restringit.
 Every interpretation either declares, extends or restrains.